reema0814/Threat-Protection-with-XDR/Labguide/lab9_threat_hunting.md

 In this task, you will create a hunting query, bookmark a result, and create a Livestream.

-1. In the Search bar of the Azure portal, type *Sentinel*, then select **Microsoft Sentinel**.
+1. In the Search bar of the Azure portal, type Sentinel, then select **Microsoft Sentinel**.

 1. Select your Microsoft Sentinel Workspace.

 1. Select **Logs** from the left menu.

-1. Enter the following KQL Statement in the *New Query 1* space:
+1. Enter the following KQL Statement in the New Query 1 space:

-   >**Important:** Please paste any KQL queries first in Notepad and then copy from there to the *New Query 1* Log window to avoid any errors.
+   >**Important:** Please paste any KQL queries first in Notepad and then copy from there to the New Query 1 Log window to avoid any errors.

     ```KQL
     let lookback = 2d;